Starlink For Cottages & Seasonal Properties — Canada 2026 Guide

 Covering Multiple Buildings on a Cottage Property

 Many cottage properties have more than one building that needs Wi-Fi coverage.
 You might want internet in the main cottage, a guest cabin, a boathouse, a workshop, or an outdoor entertaining area.
-The Gen 3 Starlink router covers about 185 square metres (2,000 square feet), which is fine for a single building but not enough for a spread-out property.
+Starlink lists Router 3 coverage at up to 297 square metres (3,200 square feet), but real-world cottage coverage can be much lower because of logs, stone, metal roofs, distance, and separate buildings.

 Options for extending coverage

-• Third-party mesh systems: If you need to cover a larger area or have multiple outbuildings spread across the property, a third-party mesh system (Ubiquiti, TP-Link, etc.) connected to the Starlink router via Ethernet can provide more flexible coverage.
-Note that Starlink's own mesh only works with Starlink routers, not with third-party mesh.
+- Third-party mesh systems: If you need to cover a larger area or have multiple outbuildings spread across the property, a third-party mesh system or access-point setup connected by Ethernet can provide more flexible coverage.
+Starlink's own mesh ecosystem is for Starlink routers and nodes, but you can still use your own networking gear behind the Starlink router.

 Frequently Asked Questions